 SIMPLE IRA

-This is a non-elective, employer-created IRA plan.
+This is a non-selective, employer-created IRA plan.
 If your employer offers this to you, you must participate, and they are required to make contributions for you to match.

 Investments